ajna-finance/ajna-core/README.md

 make analyze
 ```

 ## Licensing
+For purposes of the Business Service License: (i) the term “Licensor” means Ajna Labs, LLC, (ii) the term Licensed Work means Licensor’s proprietary software marketed under the name _The Ajna Protocol™_ and useful for purposes of facilitating the lending and borrowing of digital assets, (iii) the term “Additional Use Grants” means a grant of rights in the Licensed Work that are not included in the Business Service License and are granted by Licensor pursuant to a separate agreement between Licensor and one or more third parties, and (iv) the term “Change Date” means April 1, 2026 or such other date as Licensor may specify on or before April 1, 2026.

-Ajna is under [BUSL license](https://github.com/ajna-finance/contracts/blob/develop/LICENSE) with the
+The licnesed work is under the [Business Service License](https://github.com/ajna-finance/contracts/blob/develop/LICENSE) ("BUSL license") with but not limited to the following exceptions:
-following exceptions:
 - To facilitate integrations, public-facing interfaces are licensed under `MIT`, as indicated in their SPDX headers.
 - As a derivative work of [ds-math](https://github.com/dapphub/ds-math/), `Maths.sol` is licensed under `GPL-3.0-or-later`, as indicated in its SPDX header.
 - As a derivative work of [SafeERC20Namer](https://github.com/Uniswap/solidity-lib/blob/master/contracts/libraries/SafeERC20Namer.sol), `SafeTokenNamer.sol` is licensed under `GPL-3.0-or-later`, as indicated in its SPDX header.
 - Unit and integration tests under `tests` folder remain unlicensed, unless their file header specifies otherwise.

-Ajna Labs, LLC shall retain rights to this BUSL license until dissolution, at which point the license shall be
+Prior to the Change Date, Licensor intends to transfer ownership of the Licensed Work to a to-be-organized not-for-profit foundation or similar public benefit focused entity (the “Ajna Foundation”), whereupon the rights, duties and obligations of Licensor under the BUSL License shall, without further act or deed of the parties, be assigned to Ajna Foundation, which entity shall thereafter be, and assume all rights, duties and obligations of (but not the liabilities, if any, of), the Licensor under the Business Service License.

-transferred to the Ajna Foundation.
-Licensor reserves the right to specify Additional Use Grants at their discretion
-and to facilitate changes enacted by the Grant Coordination process.
+Licensor reserves the right to specify Additional Use Grants at their discretion and to facilitate changes enacted by the Grant Coordination process, provided always that Additional Use Grants shall not conflict with the Business License.

-The Change License is hereby specified as _GNU Affero General Public License v3.0 or later_ (`AGPL-3.0-or-later`).
-Licensor may modify this change license prior to the change date by updating this file in the `master` branch of [source control](https://github.com/ajna-finance/contracts/tree/master).
+Prior to the Change Date, Licensor shall elect the Change License governing the Licensed Work after the Change Date, which license shall be an [Open Source Initiative](https://opensource.org/licenses) compliant license, provided always that the Change License shall be GPL Version 2.0 compatible.
+Once elected, Licensor may change its Change License designation at any time on or before the Change Date by updating this file in the master branch of [source control](https://github.com/ajna-finance/contracts/tree/master).

-The Change Date is hereby specified as April 1, 2026.
-Licensor may modify this change date by updating this file in the `master` branch of [source control](https://github.com/ajna-finance/contracts/tree/master).
+Modifications to, or notices of actions by Licensor, contemplated above or under the Business Service License shall be communicated by updating this file in the master branch of source control.
+All such updates are binding on Licensor and all licensees under the Business Service License upon the publication of the relevant update.

 ## Deployment